 Monday: 11 a.m.–8 p.m.

 Sacha’s is another international entry on our list, only they serve up recipes from south of the border.
 Delicious authentic Colombian combinations make up their generous menu, alongside some North American favorites like burgers, fries, loaded hot dogs and Philly cheesesteak sandwiches.
 Test your palate on patacones (fried plantains), arepas (cornmeal patties), tortas (Mexican sandwiches), hogao (Colombian tomato and onion sauce), and other incredible combinations.

 Most meals are under $10 and are big enough to save half for later.

 Wings on the Run

 Tuesday: 10:30 a.m.–3 p.m.

-Wednesday–Thursday: 10:30 a.m.–10:00 p.m.
+Wednesday–Saturday: 10:30 a.m.–9 p.m.

 Wings on the Run is a great place to get chicken wings, but there’s more to their menu than that.
-Order your wings by count (6-count is $5.79) and select from a long list of flavoring and sauce options.
+Order your wings by count (6-count is $7.49) and select from a long list of flavoring and sauce options.
 You can also order combos ($9.99) that bundle your choice of a side and a drink with a chicken sandwich or wrap, fried fish, fried shrimp or a hot dog.
 They’ve also got a selection of fresh salads and a list of fried munchable favorites, like fried mushrooms, breaded zucchini slices and mozzarella sticks.